beckrd/DIY_SQM/README.md

 https://github.com/gshau/SQM_TSL2591/tree/master/SQM_TSL2591

 The USB version has been implemented using an Arduino Leonardo, but any Arduino should work.
+The SQM LU protocol has been used but only responds to information requests (ix) and read requests (rx or RX).
+This has been tested using INDI.

 The handheld version also was implemented using a Leonardo and a 128x64 OLED.
 This will not work with an Uno or other 2K RAM board (insufficient storage).